mlochbaum/BQN/doc/group.md

 ## Definition

-Group operates on a list of indices and a list of values to produce a list of groups of values (which are lists).
-The lists of indices and values have the same length, and each value is paired with the index at the same position.
-That index indicates the result group the value should go into, with an "index" of ¯1 indicating that the value should be dropped and not appear in the result.
+Group operates on a numeric list of indices and a value array, treated as a list of its major cells, to produce a list of groups, each of which is a selection from the values.
+The indices and values have the same length, and each value cell is paired with the index at the same position.
+That index indicates the result group the value should go into, with an "index" of ¯1 indicating that it should be dropped and not appear in the result.

         0‿1‿2‿0‿1 ≍ "abcde"  ⍝ Corresponding indices and values
     ┌